Special Education Needs Information

-Every child in our school is valued as an individual and is encouraged to develop at their own pace to meet their potential.
+At Houghton Conquest every child is valued as an individual and is encouraged to develop at their own pace to meet their potential.
 The school, in line with the (DfE) Code of Practice, will identify the needs of each child and will provide an education plan by which to meet these.
-The new Houghton Conquest SEND Local Offer can be found on our policy page.
+We aim to ensure that all groups and individuals have their needs fully met in order to achieve good progress or better.
+We offer a broad and balanced curriculum with high quality teaching.
+Additional needs are identified early, and we offer a range of provision to meet these needs.
+We work with a range of professionals to ensure that all children receive the support they need.
+Please click on the links below to find out more.

 Values are principles, fundamental convictions, ideals, standards or life stances that act as general guides to behaviour or as reference points in decision making.
 With the cooperation and support of parents, teachers, support staff and governors we aim to cultivate our children as calm, happy, focused individuals who respect their world and are empowered to develop and nurture their inherent creativity.